Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 | **P(cat)** |   TP   |   FN   |
 | **N(dog**) |   FP   |   TN   |

+**True Positive:** Things that you correctly predicted.
+Label says something exists and the model predict it.<br>
+**False Negatives (Type II error):** Things that you incorrectly did not predict.
+Things you exclude when it should be included.
+Label says something doesn't exist but the model predicts it.<br>
+**False Positive (Type I Error):** Things that you incorrectly predict.
+Things you include when it should be excluded.
+Label says something doesn;t exist but the model predicts it.<br>
+**True Negative:** Things that you correctly excluded.

 ### Recall
 Refers to all the positive cases, and looks at how many were predicted correctly.<br>
 ```R = TP / (TP + FN)```